-- Fulfil their role in the identification and nomination of very able, gifted and talented children, in consultation with the AGT co-ordinator and subject leaders. - Provide challenging activities for able pupils identified at the pupil progress meetings. - Deploy the agreed professional approaches to the development of very able, gifted and talented children. - Ensure that the parents of very able, gifted and talented children have ample opportunity to contribute to, and receive feedback about, the assessments of their children's progress.
+- Fulfil their role in the identification and nomination of very able, gifted and talented • children, in consultation with the AGT co-ordinator and subject leaders. - Provide challenging activities for able pupils and monitor their progress through the pupil progress meetings. - Deploy the agreed professional approaches to the development of very able, gifted • and talented children. - Ensure that the parents of very able, gifted and talented children have ample • opportunity to contribute to, and receive feedback about, the assessments of their children's progress.